vi/dnscache/README.md

 License = MIT or Apache 2.0

 There are some pre-built versions on Github releases.
-Versions further than 0.1.2 have no command-line-user-facing benefits yet.
+Versions older than 0.3.1 depend on buggy rusy-leveldb and may sporadically panic.

 DNSCache can also be used as a library (with your own database and network abstraction, but with DNS packets still as byte blobs).